-Application - The need for financial assistance through WYIN is based on a student applying for federal financial aid by completing the FAFSA and by completing a separate loan application (https://communitycolleges.wy.edu/wy-investment-in-nursing-wyin/).
+Application - The need for financial assistance through WYIN is based on a student applying for federal financial aid by completing the FAFSA and by completing a separate loan application.
+For more information, visit: https://communitycolleges.wy.edu/wy-investment-nursing-wyin.
 Because this state funded loan can be repaid through eligible nursing public service in the state of Wyoming, it does not necessitate a Preferred Lender arrangement with the College.
-Eligible applicants considering applying for the WYIN loan should compare this loan option to federal loan options to determine they are applying for the loan product that they find most favorable.
-For more information regarding the WYIN loan, visit nwc.edu/financialaid/types/loans.html and click on the WYIN loan link.
+Eligible applicants considering applying for the

+WYIN loan should compare this loan option to federal loan options to determine they are applying for the loan product that they find most favorable.